Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/README.md

 # Timon - Your adoption copilot for Teams, Microsoft 365 and beyond...

-👋Welcome to the official Timon repository on GitHub!
+👋Welcome to the official Timon repository on GitHub

+**+1 million (!) users have tried Timon.**

+Timon is an adoption copilot for Teams, Microsoft 365 and any Microsoft product/service.
+Designed for Teams as your template in Copilot Studio.

-This repository contains all the documention and files you need to get Timon 2.0 up and running with **AI✨** in your organization.
+This repo contains all the documention and files you need to get Timon 2.0 up and running with **AI✨** in your organization.

-📢 **Latest News: As of Feb 27, 2024**
+📢 **Latest News:**

 New AI✨-version for Timon in Spanish (Español)!

 New AI✨-version in German (Deutsch)!

 🎥 **NEW DEPLOYMENT VIDEO:** [![**HOW TO INSTALL TIMON**](https://i.ytimg.com/vi/zZ60dGe-Gro/maxresdefault.jpg)](https://www.youtube.com/watch?v=zZ60dGe-Gro "How To Install Timon")

-New to Timon?
-Check out [Timon's official page with videos at: aka.ms/Timon](https://aka.ms/Timon).

 📖 **Looking for installation and deployment instructions?** Go to our [Wiki](https://github.com/Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/wiki) and follow [**The Deployment Guide**](https://github.com/Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/wiki/Deployment-Guide) or watch [**HOW TO INSTALL TIMON**](https://www.youtube.com/watch?v=zZ60dGe-Gro)